Bad configuration of Message to Display in Plugin parameters.

 In grade school, Miroslav Ĺ aĹˇek's "This Is" series enthralled me, in particular, This is New York and This is London.

 Later, I read Kon-Tiki, which I found captivating and scary.
 It was all the sharks they pulled onto the deck of the raft.
 And the whale shark, of course.

 As an adult, the first travel book I remember picking up for pleasure was in late 1991, Keath Fraser's anthology Bad Trips.

 Since then, I've read hundreds more.
-I'm currently working my way through the travel section of the Westerville Public Library, an award-winning institution in my hometown.
-Soon I will be writing book reviews of my progress.
+I started working my way through the travel section of the Westerville Public Library, an award-winning institution in my hometown, but then I decided to focus on my own curated list.

-And now I'm writing my own travel book, Backseat Cities.
+I'm also writing my own travel book, Backseat Cities.

 I also read historical novels, spy novels, and some police procedurals (mostly Wetering and Simenon) as well as history, biographies, and intelligence community memoirs.